 It helps to look at a few other author bios before you enter yours and Amazon provides a link to a representative sample, here.

-I’ve seen many authors reference their website address (although you can’t link it) and other contact information.
+We’ve seen many authors reference their website address (although you can’t link it) and other contact information.
 Like any bio, mention awards and accomplishments—information relevant to you as an author.

 Create a short, memorable link to your author profile.
 This is a one-time choice and cannot be changed so give it careful consideration.
 It is also subject to availability.